Tuition, visas, work rights, and settlement options explained.

 This page helps you decide:

-Who new zealand is best for
+Who New Zealand is best for

 Note: We'll confirm your exact budget based on your city, school, and family size during your consultation.

-We'll help you work with a university that matches real public options (or similar funding)
+We'll help you work with a university that matches real public options

 Timeline: